top of page

 As you might have guessed, my childhood was spent mending, breaking, creating and exploring things.
 Understanding how they work and discovering new ways of putting them back together again.
 An enthusiasm tempered by my father’s oft-repeated advice to “measure twice, cut once”.

 It was advice that stuck.
-Advice that guided me along a unique career path.
+Advice that guided me and shaped my whole approach.

 Rodin O'Hagan MTCO